-Mesquite firewood is one of the most popular options for cooking and smoking meat.
+Mesquite firewood is one of the most popular cooking and smoking meat options.
 But it isn’t as well suited for heating your home in winter.
 It has unusual characteristics for a hardwood because it has an extremely high heat production but seasons very quickly.
 It also produces a popular smell with a moderate smoke generation but can be difficult to split.

 Mesquite is one of my favorite woods for burning outdoors, and I always have a supply available for cooking.